About the Partnership

 The Facing Project seeks to create “a more understanding and empathetic world through stories that inspire action.”
 Its projects, which have been created in dozens of communities throughout the United States and world, seek to “face” the complex and critical problems – from racial inequity to gun violence – in an environment in which multiple perspectives can be shared and heard.
 Transform Mid-Atlantic is teaming up with The Facing Project to co-sponsor campus-community based projects in Maryland, DC, and Delaware focused on topics at the heart of the TMA mission.

-In Spring 2022, the inaugural year of the partnership, two TMA member institutions were selected to develop projects in their communities.
-These projects will start their work in Fall 2022.
+Since the 2022-2023, the inaugural year of the partnership, three TMA member institutions were selected to develop projects in their communities.
+Read below for more information about the projects and updates about their work.

 “The Princess Anne Town-Gown Divide: Expectations & Experiences”